 The right chef's knife will be your kitchen workhorse.
-The best will cut easily through poultry joints and thick-skinned items like squash, yet cleanly and evenly slice and dice more delicate foods like tomatoes and onions without turning them to mush or giving you ragged edges.
+The best will cut easily through poultry joints and thick-skinned items like squash, yet cleanly and evenly slice and dice more delicate foods like tomatoes and onions without turning them to mush or giving them ragged edges.
 Experts say you really only need three knives in your kitchen: a chef's knife, a paring knife and a serrated bread knife.
 See our suggestions for the latter two elsewhere in this report.
 For those who would like the versatility and handy storage options of a knife set, those, too, are discussed elsewhere in this report.

 It was close, very close, among top chef's knives, but for quality, performance and price, you can't beat our Best Reviewed pick, the Victorinox Fibrox 8-Inch Chef's Knife (Est. $35).
-It performs as well or better in professional tests as much pricier German and Japanese chef's knives, but at a price that's less than dinner for one at a nice restaurant.
+It performs as well or better in professional tests as much pricier chef's knives, but at a price that's less than dinner for one at a nice restaurant.
 Victorinox has made and supplied knives to the Swiss army since the late-1800's, and, as many reviewers point out, it's a company that knows knives.

 The blade of the Victorinox Fibrox is made from rust-resistant, high carbon steel.
 It's stamped, not forged, which some see as a drawback, but others say it only matters how well the knife performs, not how it's manufactured.
 This chef's knife is sharpened to 15 degrees, which results in a very thin, very sharp edge.
 It's reported as easy to keep honed, and to re-sharpen as well.
 The handle is made of the proprietary "Fibrox," which reviewers describe as a rubbery, grippy texture that is easy to hold securely.
-The handle shape gets particular praise for comfort, with reviewers saying it just works for almost everyone in spite of its lack of a specific ergonomic design -- which professionals say often backfires because it limits the fit.
+The handle shape gets particular praise for comfort, with reviewers saying it just works for almost everyone in spite of its lack of a specific ergonomic design -- a feature that professionals say often backfires on other knives because it limits the fit.

 The Wusthof Classic is a very popular knife, reported as very sturdy and better for heavier jobs such as cutting up poultry and slicing through shellfish.
 Reviewers say it performs any task beautifully, and maintains its sharpness well.
 The one downside to all this sturdiness is that it's heavier, so plenty of owners prefer the lighter, easier to heft Victorinox.
 Still, the Wusthof comes out on top in at least one professional roundup, although it was not compared to the Victorinox in that review.
 In other roundups the two are practically neck and neck, with the Victorinox usually coming out ahead due to price.